 Muscle memory, it’s what its called in the military; it is what makes any unit fit for action.
 Muscle memory means that you have learned a skill and had training on it until you master it, and then it comes to you as a natural reaction when needed.

 Never Stop Learning…And Practice

 Have you noticed how much the internet has changed since its invention?
 Now you can learn so many things, and I’m talking about the good ones, let’s leave the bad ones out.
 Nowadays, you can learn new skills online as often as you want.
-You need to take the time and sit down in front of your computer and chose a topic that you want.
+It would help if you took the time to sit down in front of your computer and choose a topic you want.

 I sometimes get frustrated when I see people lacking necessary survival skills or any skills that we can apply to our daily life.
 However, some of these people know everything about celebrities, gossip, and all kind of non-sense garbage.
-I find so gratifying to self teach myself with new knowledge about any topics, especially about teachings related to this “Prepper Way of Life.”
-So I encourage you to challenge yourself a set a time at least once a week and begin learning a new skill, and then another and another.
+I find it so gratifying to self-teach myself with new knowledge about topics, especially about teachings related to this “Prepper Way of Life.”
+So I encourage you to challenge yourself a set a time at least once a week, begin learning a new skill, and then another.
 Next thing you know, you are close to being a GURU in prepping (or any other subject matter).

-Did you know that in the event of a catastrophic situation, you can use your skills to swap for something that you may need?
-Say, you need firewood, and your neighbor has some to spare.
-Now, your neighbor needs plumbing work done, so instead of you buying the wood, you could offer to repair the plumbing in the house.
+Did you know that you can use your skills to swap for something that you may need in the event of a catastrophic situation?
+Suppose you need firewood, and your neighbor has some to spare.
+Your neighbor needs plumbing work done, so instead of buying the wood, you could offer to repair the plumbing in the house.
 The new skills you learned helped to get some of that wood as your payment.
 It’s a win-win for both.

 Don’t Wait Until That Last Day